-In this insightful episode of the Scaling X podcast series, Sumeru Managing Partner Kyle Ryland shares the unique distinction between private equity and growth capital investments.
-Moreover, Ryland reveals what Sumeru Equity Partners searches for in founders and favors in the company’s culture, hosted by Mark Healy.
+In this insightful episode of the Scaling X podcast series, hosted by Mark Healy, Sumeru Managing Partner Kyle Ryland shares the unique distinction between private equity and growth capital investments.

 Mark Healy (00:28):

-Hello and welcome to Sumeru’s Scaling X, the podcast.
-We’re all about growth here on Scaling X. We dig deep into life’s essential questions, including this one: How do you scale a growth stage company without losing its soul today?
+Hello and welcome to Sumeru’s Scaling X podcast.
+We’re all about growth here on Scaling X. We dig deep into life’s essential questions, including this one: How do you scale a growth-stage company without losing its soul?

 Kyle Ryland (01:10):